 But it really comes down to helping your patients.
 Innovative physical therapy methods such as diagnostics testing work.
 It’s safe, unintrusive, and it’s far more effective in determining a patient’s health problems than conventional methods.
 And by helping your patients and improving their healthcare, you will help your practice.

 So, if you’re interested in bringing innovative physical therapy methods to your PT practice and improving your profits, we hope you’ll consider contacting HODS.
 We’ll answer all of your questions and can discuss much more with you, including financing and loan forgiveness for physical therapists.

-We are looking for gifted, talented physical therapy practices to become Hands-On Diagnostics franchises.
+We are looking for gifted, talented physical therapy practices to become Hands-On Diagnostics members.
 If that’s you, we hope to hear from you soon.